Diagonalizing the genome I: navigation in tree spaces: Configuration spaces

 The moduli problem for algebraic curves has been a central problem in mathematics since Riemann.
-It was solved in the 1970s by Deligne, Mumford, Knudsen \cite{kn} and others, over the integers $\Z$.
-A very special case of their general results constructs a moduli space for \emph{real} algebraic curves of genus zero marked with $n>3$ distinct smooth points.
-That solution can be regarded as a good compactification \M{n} of the space
+In the 1970s it was solved over the integers $\Z$ by Deligne, Mumford, Knudsen \cite{kn} and others.
+A very special case of their results constructs a moduli space for \emph{real} algebraic curves of genus zero marked with $n \geq 3$ distinct smooth points.
+That solution can be regarded as a good compactification \M{n+1} of the space

-of $n$ distinct points on the real projective line.
-One of the objectives of this note is to provide this space with a natural metric, and thus an intrinsic measure.

-\begin{exmp} Figure~\ref{f:m0506}(a) shows shows \M{5}, obtained by blowing up three points on a 2-torus; part (b) shows \M{6} as a 3-torus, with the blowup along 3 points and 10 lines.
-For a detailed construction of these spaces as blowups of tori, see \cite[Section 4]{dev1}.\end{exmp}

-The map $\mathfrak{d}$ of equation~\eqref{e:k-con} embeds $K_n$ in a configuration space of points on $\R$.
-Allowing arbitrary labelings of the leaves and root extends that construction to a surjection

-to the moduli space for marked real genus zero curves, but this abbreviated description omits the details \cite[Section 3.1]{dev1} of the identifications among the faces of the associahedra.
-We reformulate that information here in the language of orbifolds.

-The polyhedral structure on $K_n$ makes it a CW complex: a suitably topologized disjoint union of open cells corresponding to the interiors of its faces.
-The faces are indexed by degenerate (rooted, labeled) metric trees $T$ (ie, with at least one internal edge of infinite weight).

-Define the \emph{degeneration} of $T$ to be the disjoint union of subtrees $T_e$ obtained by `breaking' $T$ along the edges $e$ of infinite weight --- each such edge then corresponds to a new leaf on each daughter tree.
-This defines an open cell